Skip to main content

 Our industry standard laboratories and equipment provide plenty of opportunities to put theory into practice and gain valuable experience using the tools you'll find in the workplace - as well as some more unique equipment too.

-In the Faculty of Science, Engineering and Computing we offer our students the opportunity to learn and grow in a real-world environment.
+We offer our students the opportunity to learn and grow in a real-world environment.
 Combined with our hands-on approach to teaching and learning, this provides our students with the skills ready for their chosen industry.

 These skills are taught within our world-class facilities, providing our students with some of the most innovative and advanced technology in order to have the freedom to invent, create and revolutionise their practice.

-Our computer science and gaming students have full access to the University's CAVE (Centre for Augmented and Virtual Reality environments), a treasure trove of specialist equipment.
+Our computer science and gaming students have full access to the University's CAVE (Centre for Augmented and Virtual Reality Environments), a treasure trove of specialist equipment.

 Kingston University is based in Kingston upon Thames, a busy riverside town on the borders of London and Surrey, with central London just 30 minutes away by train.